TimPietrusky/visual-and-light-workshop/README.md

 A list of suggestions that will make your time at the workshop even more productive:

 * Bring a computer
-* Check if your computer runs the latest version of each application:
+* Check if your computer runs the latest version of these applications:
   * [Chrome](https://www.google.com/chrome/)
   * [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
   * [Node.js](https://nodejs.org/en/download/package-manager/)
   * [modV](https://modv.js.org/guide/)
   * [luminave](https://github.com/NERDDISCO/luminave)

+🚨 If you have problems with any of these preperations, please contact Tim Pietrusky! 🚨

 ### Nice to have